r44cx/stars/README.md

 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Low code project to build admin panels, internal tools, and dashboards.
 Integrates with 15+ databases and any API.
 - [vuejs/vue](https://github.com/vuejs/vue) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [sawyerpollard/MineWeather](https://github.com/sawyerpollard/MineWeather) - Chrome Extension that displays a Minecraft scene on New Tabs depending on local weather conditions.
-Data provided by OpenWeather.
 - [google-github-actions/setup-gcloud](https://github.com/google-github-actions/setup-gcloud) - A GitHub Action for configuring the Google Cloud SDK.
 The Google Cloud SDK includes both the gcloud and gsutil binaries.
 - [doctorray117/minecraft-ondemand](https://github.com/doctorray117/minecraft-ondemand) - Templates to deploy a serverless Minecraft Server on demand in AWS
 - [WalletConnect/walletconnect-monorepo](https://github.com/WalletConnect/walletconnect-monorepo) - WalletConnect Monorepo